-The building – which was a hotbed of revolutionary thinking in the 18th century – holds stories of Richard Price, Anna Laetitia Barbauld, Andrew Pritchard and most notably Mary Wollstonecraft – leading to it being described as the birthplace of feminism.
+The building – which was a hotbed of revolutionary thinking in the 18th century – holds stories of Richard Price, Anna Laetitia Barbauld, Andrew Pritchard and most notably Mary Wollstonecraft – leading to it being described as one of the birthplaces of modern Western feminism.

 New Unity holds its regular Sunday Gathering in the building as well as a range of programmes designed to help build a more loving and just world.
 It also hosts weddings and other ceremonies.